How to ID and Remove Chickweed.

 Chemical Control of Common Chickweed.

-- It is difficult to remove Chickweed in cool weather, when the plants are large, or they develop a dense vegetative mat.
+- It is difficult to remove in cool weather, when the plants are large, or they develop a dense vegetative mat.

 Pre-Emergent Control of Common Chickweed.